+Coffee vs espresso, though similar, feature different qualities.
+While most coffee fans are aware that these beverages are different, few know what makes them so.
 If you’re a lover of java looking for something a little bit different to add to your routine, you’ll want to take a look at espresso.
 Developed in Italy, this hyper potent and flavorful beverage takes java to the next level.
 But what exactly is it, and how does it compare to the coffee that you are used to?
-In this article, we take an in-depth exploratory look at both beverages to help determine which is right for you.
-Read on!

 The 4 Main Differences between Espresso and Coffee

-There are four main differences to look out for between espresso and coffee.
+There are four main differences to look out for espresso vs coffee

 Typically, espresso beans are a very dark roast.
 This means that they have been roasted for slightly longer than a medium roast bean.
 Ironically, dark roast beans traditionally have a marginally lower caffeine count than the lighter alternative (as some caffeine is lost in the cooking process).